 OCCA DESIGN Interior Design Work Stages

-Client’s often don’t know what to expect during the interior design process, so we’ve put together this guide to the 9 key interior design work stages that we undertake across our residential, hospitality or commercial projects.
+Client’s often don’t know what to expect during the interior design process, so we’ve put together our guide to the 9 interior design work stages that we undertake across our residential, hospitality or commercial projects.

-Our interior design work stages are designed to wrap around the RIBA’s Plan of Work, which is the definitive UK model for building design & construction processes.
+These key work stages are also designed to wrap around the RIBA’s Plan of Work, which is the definitive UK model for building design & construction processes.
 On smaller projects we adapt the stages to suit.

 This initial phase of the project includes preliminary studies of the site or property.
 We will find out more about you and your design ambitions for the project along with your timescales & budgets, We'll work with you to build a detailed brief and identify your design preferences.

 Concept Design is the begining of the creative process.
 We'll develop architectural layouts for your property as we begin to investigate finishes, design styles and influences.
 We'll create renders and early 3D models describing the volumetric aspects of the design.

 Throughout the design development stage we get into the detail of the scheme.
 We'll refine the internal layouts and specify key finishes and materials for the floors, walls, furniture etc. while we define the lighting concepts and M&E requirements for final sign off.